 Others said that while Perspective deals more with issues important to the far-left, Common Conscience will focus on issues that are more toward the center.

-"The problem is that Perspective looks at fringe issues, [ones] that matter only to a small group and don't really matter to people," said Andrei H. Cherny '97, a staff member of the magazine and a Crimson editor.
+"The problem is that Perspective looks at fringe issues, [ones] that matter only to a small group and don't really matter to people," said Andrei H. Cherny '97, a staff member

 "There is a need for a thoughtful, committed progressive voice on campus," said Professor of Government and Sociology Theda Skocpol, who is one of the publication's two faculty advisors.
 "I agreed to advise the group because I was impressed with the plans and values of the students who spoke with me about it."